james-bowman/blog/content/post/blogging-cd-pipeline.md

 1. `blog` - to store the source content.
 The name of this repository is not important but for the remainder of this post, I will refer to it as 'blog'.
 1. `<GitHub username>.github.io` - to host the generated static HTML.
 The name of this repository must exactly match the pattern shown (this is where Github Pages serves the site from).

-I use Git on a regular basis to version code I write and so already have a command line client installed on my local machine.
-The steps I describe in the rest of this post assume the use of a command line client but a graphical client could be used to carry out the same operations if preferred.
+I use Git on a regular basis to version code I write and am used to using the command line client.
+Whilst the steps I describe in the rest of this post assume the use of a command line client, a graphical client could be used to carry out the same operations if preferred.
 Either command line or graphical client can be downloaded from the following URL:

 https://git-scm.com/downloads